 Also, you’ll have to show the court the following:

 So, you’ll need to demonstrate that you need two cars and that the payments are affordable and reasonable under the circumstances.
 Expect the court to examine your income and expense schedules to determine whether there’s sufficient room in your budget for the car payments.

 Example.
 When David decided to file for Chapter 7, he was married to Olivia, but he filed alone to preserve Olivia’s good credit.
 David had two car loans in his name—one for his car and one for Olivia’s vehicle.
 The car payment on David's car was $300, and the car payment on Olivia's car was $250.
 Both spouses worked and needed separate transportation.
 They were able to afford the car payments without sacrificing other reasonable and necessary expenses, such as food and rent because their children had recently left home.
 The court approved reaffirmation agreements because the payments were reasonable and necessary and wouldn’t cause undue hardship.

 Some lenders will allow you to keep a car as long as you remain current on the payment.
 The benefit is that if the vehicle gets damaged or repossessed, you won’t be responsible for paying anything.
 However, without the protection of a contract, the lender could take the car back without warning.
 Some courts prefer that filers use this approach instead of taking on new debt immediately after bankruptcy.

-For more on your options for dealing with car debt in Chapter 7 bankruptcy, so Nolo's section on Your Car in Chapter 7.
+For more on your options for dealing with car debt in Chapter 7 bankruptcy, see Chapter 7 Bankruptcy and Your Car.